Fabiocufino/Astroparticle/README.md

 This repository contains the code for a presentation titled "Blazars as sources of astrophysical neutrino flux," specifically focusing on the neutrino emission from the direction of the blazar TXS 0506+056 prior to the IceCube-170922A alert.

+# Consult the slides

+Just click on this link: https://fabiocufino.github.io/Astroparticle/

 ## Abstract